I’m past sixty now. I wonder, should women still wear shorts after 50?

 - Add a linen blazer to create a classy vibe.

-- A touch of jewelry such as a simple gold chain and hoop earrings or a nice belt finish the outfit.
+- A touch of jewelry such as a simple gold chain and hoop earrings or a nice belt finishes the outfit.
 Don’t forget a good straw bag.

 Here’s what to avoid: